 When the FBI located them six months later, the young man harboring Chris was released with no charges while Chris was jailed for leaving his home.
 Upon his release, the abusive man relentlessly stalked and threatened the adolescent until Chris returned to live with him.
 Six heart-breaking years followed.

 Despite these challenges Bianez set and achieved goals.
 In high school, as a springboard diver, he broke all school and league records and went on to be a three-year undefeated champion in the San Antonio League.
 In his senior year, Chris won the Southern California State Gymnastics Championships on the horizontal bar.
 Bianez received a double athletic scholarship for gymnastics and diving and went on to attend college.
-He received his B.S. in Human Relations and Business.
+He received his B.S. in Human Relations and Business and his M.S. in Human Resource Training & Development.

 In 1997, Chris achieved his childhood dream when he became a police officer.
-Now he inspires others to achieve their goals.
+Chris' story inspires others to know that they can move past negative experiences and achieve their goals.

 His Law Enforcement Story